-CTI 1: Roles (Discovery) During Discovery, Alice and Bob can discover each other and trigger Pairing both over BT and BLE.
+CTI 1: Roles (Discovery) During the discovery phaseDiscovery, Alice and Bob can discover each other and trigger Pairing both over BT and BLE.
 This is a consequence of CTKD as it enables more ways to pair devices with less user interaction.
 Alice, as master, is expected to send pairing requests over BT or BLE to Bob, and the user expects to pair Alice and Bob by discovering Bob on Alice's screen and sending a pairing request to Bob.
 However, BT master and slave roles are not fixed (unlike BLE) and Alice can receive pairing requests over BT.
-The attacker can take advantage of this role asymmetry to impersonate a slave device that is already trusted by Alice and send a pairing request to Alice over BT even if Alice is expecting to receive only BT and BLE pairing responses.
+The attacker can take advantage of this role asymmetry to impersonate a slave device that is already trusted by Alice and send a pairing request a pairing request to Alice over BT even if Alice is expecting to receive only BT and BLE pairing responsespairing responses.

-CTI 2: Secure Connections (Discovery) During Discovery, Alice and Bob exchange their capabilities before starting the pairing process.
-To use CTKD they declare "Secure Connections" support for the transport used for pairing.
+CTI 2: Secure Connections (Discovery) When During Discovery, Alice and Bob have discovered each other, they exchange their capabilities before starting the pairing process.
+To use CTKD they declare "Secure Connections" support for the transport used for pairing(BT or BLE).
 However, the specification does not specify if CTKD support requires "Secure Connections" support only for the pairing transport or for both transports.
 From our experiments, we find that CTKD is used when "Secure Connections" is only supported by the pairing transport.
-This issue considerably increases the CTKD attack surface, as an attacker is not limited to target only devices which support BLE and BT "Secure Connections" but can also target devices that support BLE or BT "Secure Connections".
+This issue considerably increases the CTKD attack surface, as an attacker is not limited to target only devices which support BLE and and BT "Secure Connections" but can also target devices that support BLE or BT "Secure Connections".

-CTI 3: Association (Pairing) During Pairing, Alice and Bob can pair either over BT or BLE.
-While BT and BLE pairings use different protocols they both include an association phase.
+CTI 3: Association (Pairing) After exchanging their eapabilitiesDuring Pairing, Alice and Bob perform the pairing process. can pair either over BT or BLE.
+While BT and BLE pairings are fundamentally different but they provide similar association mechanisms.
+However, the choice of the association mechanism is not enforced across BT and BLEuse different protocols they both include an association phase.
 The issue is that CTKD does not enforce the chosen association mechanism across BT and BLE.
 This issue can be exploited by the attacker to pair with a weak association mechanism, such as "Just Works", on one transport while the other transport expects a strong association mechanism, such as "Numeric Comparison".
-This is especially dangerous in case of impersonation attacks because the user is not going to notice an attacker that is re-pairing using "Just Works" pretending to be a trusted device.
+This is especially dangerous in case of impersonation attacks because the user is not going to notice an attacker that is (re-)pairing re-pairing using "Just Works" pretending to be a previously securely paired and trusted device.

-CTI 4: Key Overwrite (Pairing) During Pairing, Alice and Bob use CTKD to derive a second pairing term key for the transport not used for pairing.
-If Alice and Bob already shared a long term key for such transport CTKD will overwrite the existing pairing key.
+CTI 4: StatesKey Overwrite (Pairing) When During Pairing, Alice and Bob complete pairing they remain pairable over BT and BLE and Bob even use CTKD to derive a second pairing term key for the transport not used for pairing.
+If Alice and Bob already shared a long term key for such transport remains discoverableover BLECTKD will overwrite the existing pairing key.
 This is an issue because an attacker who is impersonating either Alice or Bob can use CTKD to overwrite long term keys.
 For example, if Alice and Bob are running a secure session over BT then the attacker can pair with Bob over BLE while impersonating Alice and overwrite the BT key that is shared by Alice and Bob.